 If you’re not familiar with zoning, it’s when you partition different areas of your house for heating and air conditioning.
 A common setup in two-story homes is to have two zones: one for upstairs and one for downstairs.
 Only need to heat your upstairs bedrooms at night?
 Set the thermostat to 67 for your upstairs zone and 62 for the downstairs.
 Then you can reverse the two the next morning.

-Of course, you can have as many zones as you want depending on your home's floor plan and size.
+Of course, you can have as many zones as you want to depend on your home’s floor plan and size.
 The benefits of a proper zoning setup include:

 - More control over indoor comfort

 - Lower energy costs

 Those are all good things!
 Unfortunately, there’s a catch.

 Many zoned systems have major problems

 Zoning an existing HVAC system isn’t always straightforward.
 In the absence of key modifications, splitting your system into zones can easily create problems that negate the benefits of zoning.